KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 ---
 Hi, I'm Diep Giang Thuy Khuong, but you can call me Khuong.
 During my undergraduate education, I realized I had a passion for Artificial Intelligence, and want to use it to tackle real-world problems.
 This passion motivated my decision to pursue postgraduate education, leading me to enroll in the Master’s program after completing my Bachelor degree in 2021.
 Therefore, I hold a dual academic background, with a bachelor's degree in Aerospace Engineering and currently pursuing a master's degree while working as a graduate research assistant at the Human-Computer Interaction Lab, Sejong University.
 My expertise includes 3D modeling and structural analysis using tools such as Solidworks, Abaqus and ANSYS.
 I am proficient in programming such as Python, MATLAB and some frameworks such as Pytorch and Tensorflow.
 Additionally, I have hands-on experience with Linux, ROS, and 3D simulation using Unreal Engine.

 Regarding my experience, my research topic in Masters level is Vision-based Drone Obstacle Avoidance using Deep Reinforcement Learning.
-On the other hand, Delivery Drone Design was the topic of my graduate thesis in my undergraduate program.
+On the other hand, Designing of Delivery Drone was the topic of my graduate thesis in my undergraduate program.

 <p>
 <div class="wrapper">